-Seemingly healthy Douglas Adams died completely out of the blue from a heart attack in 2001, aged 49, before he could make up for the Downer Ending of Mostly Harmless with a sixth book of The Hitchhiker's Guide to the Galaxy.
-He never got to see the film finally escape from Development Hell based on his scripts, and he was partway through writing the third Dirk Gently novel, The Salmon Of Doubt, which was assembled into a relatively cohesive narrative from a number of early versions he left behind.note There is no point at which the text breaks off — the published book contains only fragments, though you can figure out some of the links and where the story was going if you look for it.
+Seemingly healthy Douglas Adams died completely out of the blue from a heart attack in 2001, aged 49, before he could make up for the Downer Ending of Mostly Harmless with a sixth book of The Hitchhikers Guide To The Galaxy.
+He never got to see the film finally escape from Development Hell based on his scripts, and he was partway through writing the third Dirk Gently novel, The Salmon of Doubt, which was assembled into a relatively cohesive narrative from a number of early versions he left behind.note There is no point at which the text breaks off — the published book contains only fragments, though you can figure out some of the links and where the story was going if you look for it.
 The book also has a collection of interviews, magazine columns, short stories, and many other otherwise-uncollected bits of Adams.
-To make it even more depressing, the third Dirk Gently novel was apparently planned to be a crossover between Hitchhiker's Guide and Dirk that was supposed to end both series together on a definitively happier note.
-Eight years later, the sixth book in the series, And Another Thing..., was written by Eoin Colfer (of the Artemis Fowl series) with full support from the Adams estate.
+He talks about how he was thinking of changing The Salmon of Doubt into a new Hitchhiker's novel rather than the Dirk Gently one it was being written as.
+Eight years later, the sixth book in the Hitchhiker's series, And Another Thing, was written by Eoin Colfer (of the Artemis Fowl series) with full support from the Adams estate.

 James Agee is generally regarded as one of America's greatest and most lamented writers after his second novel, A Death in the Family, was published posthumously (winning the Pulitzer Prize in 1958).
 Two novels, a handful of screenplays and some of the most influential film criticism of the 40's, cut short at age 45 due to depression and chronic alcoholism.

 Jane Austen first averted this fate for Persuasion: she originally planned it for the three volume length of her other novels, and one can even see her building up for what would probably have been the cliffhanger for the second volume, but then she became terminally ill and hastily ended the novel early.
-However, she left a fragment of another novel, Sanditon, unfinished.
-It's been completed by other people more than once.
+However, she left a fragment of another two novels, Sanditon and The Watsons, unfinished.
+They've been completed by other people more than once.

 Fantasy author Robert Asprin died leaving several projects in various stages of completion.
 He was already co-writing his Myth Adventures books with Jody Lynn Nye, and she has continued the series solo.
 (Or at least written one new novel after several years delay.)

-Roberto Bolano died in 2003, shortly after submitting to his publisher the first draft of the novel that would become known as Twenty Six Sixty Six.
+Roberto Bolaño died in 2003, shortly after submitting to his publisher the first draft of the novel that would become known as 2666.
 He had completed four and a half parts of the five-part thology.
 This percentage of the novel being complete, as well as notes for the unfinished section that were found in his desk (notes that included the title of the story), allowed it to be published the next year.
 It has since been proclaimed by many critics to be Bolaño's greatest work.